 - Represented the general contractor in disputes with international suppliers and complex scheduling issues in connection with the expansion of a major city convention center.

 - Represented a national electrical subcontractor in an airport expansion project concerning contract and payment litigation involving prevailing wage rates disputes.

 - AAA Arbitration for a major tank construction contractor involving construction of a LNG storage facility in Louisiana.

-- Represented a major homebuilder in multi-party litigation arising from the alleged ground contamination of a residential development.
+- Represented a major homebuilder in multi-party litigation arising from the alleged pre-existing ground contamination of a residential development.

 - Grayson, J. (n.d.).
 Derivitive soverign immunity: An idea whose time has come for Texas?
 Construction Law Journal, 11(2).